QuarkNerd/blog/cprice/_posts/2014-12-19-elk-3-things-i-wish-id-known.md

 * Logstash - An agent which normally runs on each server you wish to harvest logs from.
 Its job is to read the logs (e.g. from the filesystem), normalise them (e.g. common timestamp format), optionally extract structured data from them (e.g. session IDs, resource paths, etc.) and finally push them into elasticsearch.

 * Elasticsearch - A distributed indexed datastore which normally runs in a single cluster.
-It's job is to reliably store the incomming log data across the nodes in the cluster and to service queries from Kibana.
+It's job is to reliably store the incoming log data across the nodes in the cluster and to service queries from Kibana.

 * Kibana - A browser-based interface served up from a web server.
 It's job is to allow you to build tabular and graphical visualisations of the log data based on elasticsearch queries.
 Typically these are based on simple text queries, time-ranges or even far more complex aggregations.